 Erin Augustine, an alumni of East TN Ballet Academy and the East Tennessee Youth Ballet.
 Erin has performed leading roles Cinderella, The Nutcracker and Snow White, original choreography and modern works presented by the Youth Ballet.
-Erin attended Central Pennsylvania Youth Ballet for the academic year 2017-2018 as well as the five week summer intensives for two summers.
+Erin attended Central Pennsylvania Youth Ballet for the academic year 2017-2018 as well as the five week summer intensives.
 Erin is a member of the Alliance Church of Elizabethton and is attending East Tennessee State University.

-Grace Roberts is from Elizabethton, TN and pursuing a bachelor’s degree in English with a Secondary Education teaching certification at East Tennessee State University.
-She is member of the dance team at ETSU.
+Grace Roberts is from Elizabethton, TN and a graduate of East Tennessee State University with a bachelor’s degree in English with a Secondary Education teaching certification.
+As a former member of the dance team at ETSU and high school drum major, Grace is available to assist those with these goals in mind.
 Grace has a love nature and spends most of her free time camping, hiking, and exploring it!
 She has been devoted to dance her whole life and loves it with everything in her.
 Being able to show young girls and boys how they can love dance and master skills is her dream job.
 What a wonderful outlet for creative minds!